shamika/shamika.github.io/_posts/2014-10-15-First-Steps-on-MCollective.md

 mco inventory middleware.example.net
 {% endhighlight %}
 </li><li>
-To deal with packages in the nodes Mcoolective comes with inbuild package agent plugin
+To deal with packages in the nodes Mcoolective comes with inbuilt "package" agent plugin.
 <ul><li>
 To check the status of a package,
 {% highlight PowerShell %}